 Before Joy could object, everyone already ran away to find a place to hide.
 She would have one hour to find them all or else she would lose.

 Jon let his feet take him wherever they felt like going.
-He wasn’t very good at hiding and always was found very quickly, but this time he had a spot that no one would be able to find him.
+He wasn’t very good at hiding and was always found very quickly, but this time he had a spot that no one would be able to find him.
 Sneaking into the castle, he barrowed a lantern that wasn’t being used and while no one was looking, descended down into the crypts of Winterfell.
 He began a long dash down stone steps into darkness that was only illuminated by the light of his lantern.

 Entering the Crypts, he searched for the biggest statue of his ancestors he could find.
 “Why aren’t there any fat Starks?”
 He openly asked as he passed the statue of his grandfather Rickard.